by U-MOB Project team

 Leading universities in Europe have increased their awareness on their impact on CO2 emissions and other hazardous particles due to staff and students commuting, and they have understood their potential for changing mobility planning and the behavior of their university community.
 Indeed, some of them are developing a new professional figure: the sustainable mobility manager.

-Although many universities have been working on sustainability issues, differences in the institutionalization of mobility planning remain wide between and within countries. …
+Although many universities have been working on sustainability issues, differences in the institutionalization of mobility planning remain wide between and within countries.
+In the best case scenario, only state level networks of universities get to share these actions. …

 by Xavier Sanyer Matias, Head of the Mobility Service, ATM Barcelona (Barcelona Metropolitan Transport Authority)